-The staff member and the owner of the nursing home or dependent health care facility can be held liable when any of these actions of abuse are used with a patient or resident.
-The owner is responsible for ensuring caregivers are properly trained and to oversee the staff members.
+The staff member and the owner of the nursing home or dependent health care facility can be liable when any of these actions of abuse are used with a patient or resident.
+So the owner is responsible for ensuring caregivers get adequate training and to oversee the staff members.

 Legal Help and Advice

-In the event a loved one has suffered harm or a wrongful death because of abuse or neglect in a nursing home or dependent health care facility our lawyers can help.
-California statute of limitation laws apply in case of this nature limiting the time the law allows to file a lawsuit holding the responsibly party liable.
+In the event, a loved one has suffered harm or wrongful death because of abuse or neglect in a nursing home or dependent health care facility; our lawyers can help.
+California statute of limitation laws applies in case of this nature, limiting the time the law allows to file a lawsuit holding the responsibly party liable.
 Don’t delay in arranging a free consultation with Ehline Law Firm PC to have your case evaluated and the best course of legal action by a law firm that works on a contingency basis.
-This means unless we recover compensation on behalf of the family or person harmed there are no legal fees until we win.
+So this means unless we recover compensation on behalf of the family or person harmed, there are no legal fees until we win.
 Contact the law firm today at 888-400-9721.

 Other Significant Resources: